5 Ways to Insulate Your Apartment Windows for Winter

 2. Cover your windows with bubble wrap

-It may not look pretty, but bubble wrap is a great way to insulate your apartment windows.
+It may not look pretty, but bubble wrap is effective and probably the cheapest way to insulate windows for winter.
 Simply spray a mist of water over the inside of your clean window and hold the bubble side of the bubble wrap to the wet window.
-Sealing the edges with tape may help keep heat in but can lift paint when removed.
+Sealing the edges with tape may help keep heat in but can lift paint when removed so be cautious!

 Bubble wrap